Raspberry Cinnamon Rolls

 Pros tips for cinnamon roll success

-- Check the date on your Fleischmann’s® RapidRise® Yeast, if the yeast has expired, it may not activate and you will waste your other ingredients.
+- Always follow the directions on the yeast package carefully.
+Check the date on your Fleischmann’s® RapidRise® Yeast, if the yeast has expired, it may not activate and you will waste your other ingredients.

-- Bake rolls on the center rack in your oven.
+- Bake the rolls on the center rack in your oven.
 Check the temperature of your oven with an oven thermometer occasionally.
-Check the rolls, occasionally, to avoid burning.
+Check the rolls during baking occasionally, to avoid burning.

 Why did my cinnamon rolls not rise?

-There are typically 2 reasons why your cinnamon rolls did not rise.
+There are typically two reasons why your cinnamon rolls did not rise.

 - The yeast you are using has an expired expiration date.

-Look!
-That soft, puffy dough, it is… Perfect!
-Make a batch and freeze them for your next lazy day at home!
+Look at that soft, puffy dough, it is… perfect!
+Make a batch and freeze them for your next lazy day at home.

 Tools I use to make them